Leaders of the XXYY ProjectRick Frith2023-10-25T13:59:44-04:00

-Gail Decker currently splits her time between several volunteer organizations.
+Gail Decker is retired and currently splits her time between several volunteer organizations.
 The Staten Island Developmental Disabilities Council, The Staten Island JCC and AXYS/XXYY Project.
-She is a co-chair for the Family Supports and Services Committee for SIDDC and AXYS Board member as well as assisting with the management of the XXYY Project operations and the AXYS Fundraising Committee.
+She is a co-chair for the Membership & Guidelines Committee for SIDDC and is an AXYS Board member as well as assisting with the management of the XXYY Project operations and the AXYS Fundraising Committee.
 She also serves as a committee member of the SIJCC for People With Disabilities Committee.

 She has two sons.
-Brandon Romandetti is her XXYY guy and Christopher Romandetti Jr., who is married and lives in Jersey City, NJ.
+Brandon Romandetti (1992) is her XXYY guy and Christopher Romandetti Jr. (1990), who is married and lives in Jersey City, NJ.
 Her husband Bill Decker completes the family picture and they live in Staten Island, NY.